Xenosb/learn.rb/chapters/03-talking_to_servers/readme.md

     conform to the specified rules, redirect the user back, using `redirect_to :back` and display a validation error using a [flash notice](https://api.rubyonrails.org/classes/ActionDispatch/Flash.html)
-  - If you don't know what a captcha is or why it's useful checko out the [Wikipedia article](https://en.wikipedia.org/wiki/CAPTCHA)
+  - If you don't know what a captcha is or why it's useful check out the [Wikipedia article](https://en.wikipedia.org/wiki/CAPTCHA)